 Since Christmas I’ve been feeling completely over ran by possessions.
 I am hardly a minimalist.
 I love stuff, but above all, I like order and cleanliness.
 For me, having a clutter free home opens up more space for quick cleaning sessions and more family fun.
+Especially when you have a steam cleaner at your disposal.
+I am so glad that my friend told me to try and find the best steam mop for tile as when the time comes for me to clean, I am able to do this a lot quicker.
+It also makes the floor look even cleaner, which is definitely a bonus.
 The less time we spend managing clutter, the more time we have to play outside, travel, or just pile on the couch for Friday night movie nights.
 Our kids didn’t get a ton of gifts this year, but the ones they did get were big.
 Several times last week I walked into their rooms and just felt.. trapped.

 We did a thorough assessment of toys and clothes, right down to removing the unnecessary number of stuffed animals in their bed?
 When they narrowed down their toys and we went through each individual item of clothing, we began to give a place for each item.
 I am pretty firm with the rule of every thing has a place in our home.
 Again, for me, it just goes back to freeing up more time for things I care more about than cleaning.
 For example, the sushi conveyor belt restaurant we recently discovered. (our neighbor gave us a gift card, so it was also free for us. winning!)

 Anyway, all that to say, once we got the things into their respective cubicles and miscellaneous bins, we were still in desperate need of some room to actually sit and play.
 So, began the transformation of this little room under our stairs.
 Our Harry Potter closet, if you will.